Authentication — Signet Docs

 }

-Rotating the secret invalidates all outstanding tokens immediately.
+Rotating the secret invalidates all outstanding tokens and dashboard sessions immediately.
 Do this if a token is leaked.
 The daemon will regenerate a new secret at $SIGNET_WORKSPACE/.daemon/auth-secret if the file is deleted, then restart.